In this post, we’ll do a tear down of Hubspot’s knowledge base for their range of inbound marketing and sales software.

 In the User Guide homepage, users are presented with a series of panels with a relatively large amount of text to digest.

 Once you find a guide, you think looks promising.
-Hubspot’s User Guides are structured in a book-like format with a table of contents linking out to more specific content pages.
+Hubspot’s User Guides are structured with a table of contents linking out to more specific content pages.

 From this table of contents, users can see that there is an array of different content pages they can browse.